 - (Student-created statements)

 After students have practiced changing their body language and tone/voice, ask them to try using just body language and no words to see if their classmates can guess the type of communication style.
 Finally, summarize the activity by emphasizing that our ability to become more assertive includes becoming more aware of our voice/tone and body language in different situations.
-Once we become aware of how we typically respond in certain situations, then we can practice using assertiveness words and actions to convey our wants, needs, and thoughts respectfully.
+Once we become aware of how we typically respond in certain situations, then we can practice using assertive words and actions to convey our wants, needs, and thoughts respectfully.

 2a.
 Reflect and Apply: Watch this video of Dr. Pattie Noonan providing an example of two students who react differently in certain situations.
 One student is typically passive.
 The other student usually reacts very aggressively.
 As you watch the video, think about how you might use examples to help your students understand that reacting passively or aggressively in situations can have consequences.
 Then, jot your thoughts down on page 4 of the Educator Workbook.